alioh/IHI-QI104/_posts/2020-04-08-L2 How to Learn from Run Charts and Control Charts.md

 |14|4|12|
 |15|5|12|

-##### This table are for 10 to 15 data points, [click here](/IHI-QI104/img/L2-3.jpg)  if you have more than 20 data points to see how many lower and upper runs you should have.
+##### This table are for 10 to 15 data points, [click here](/IHI-QI104/img/L2-4.jpg)  if you have more than 20 data points to see how many lower and upper runs you should have.

 If any of the previous explained rules occur, then we can say that there is a non-random patterns in the data.
 That means what we are measuring is changing.
 Adding annotations and explaining what it is happening will help non experienced people understand what is happening in the chart.

+## Rule 3: Too Many or Too Few Runs
+In the previous part I wrote the upper and lower runs for charts with 10 to 15 data points.
+How they decided the numbers? the formula is:
+ - Upper number of runs: 2 multiplied by **total number of data points** *(already defined before)* then divided by 3 .
+If you get result with decimals, round it **down**.
+The excel equation will be `=ROUND(2*n/3,0)` where `n` is **total number of data points**.
+ - Lower number of runs: can be found with the following excel the quation is: `=BINOM.INV(n,0.5,0.05)` where `n` is **total number of data points**.

+Check this [excel file](/IHI-QI104/xlsx/L2-4.xlsx) to see the result from 10 to 150 data points.
+###### it is recommended to use the previous table since it have the correct numbers.
+The functions are my finding after alot of search and it might not be correct.